Andrewsnobre/andrewsnobre/README.md

 I am passionate about new technologies.

 I'm a Solidity Smart Contracts developer and tokens since 2017 (Solidity -EVM ) and a great enthusiast participant in the world of cryptocurrencies since 2014.
-I have applications already developed in the market for records of documents such as books, music, insurance policies and certificates in blockchain etc. in addition to knowledge in DeFi, DAOs, Audit, Consensys Quorum, NFT's etc.
+I have applications already developed in the market for records of documents such as books, music, insurance policies and certificates in blockchain etc. in addition to knowledge in DeFi, DAOs, Audit, NFT's etc.

 I Worked CTO Startup (Everblock 2020/2022) and now Senior Blockchain engineer, developing smart contracts and NFT platforms at Candy Digital(New York-EUA), client with NFT partnerships - Netflix, Gettyimages, Mastercard, MLB, NASCAR beyond Audit and security smart contracts.